matias33pascual/nodejs/notes.md

 -   `require` ----> function to use modules _(CommonJS)_
 -   `module` -----> information about the current module _(file)_
 -   `process` ----> information about the environment where the program runs

+# Modules

+-   os --> contains information about the operating system